Women in India: Workforce participation

 Contrary to common perception, a large percentage of women in India are actively engaged in traditional and non-traditional work.
 Despite the large number of women involved in the workforce, the country has a female labor force participation rate of just 23%.'
 National data collection agencies accept that statistics seriously understate women's contribution as workers.
 Reasons for these misleading statistics can be attributed to cultural biases and expectations about women's roles in society.
 Additionally, more Indian women are employed in the informal economy than their male counterparts.
 However, there are far fewer women than men in the paid workforce.

 In urban India, women participate in the workforce in impressive numbers.
 For example, in the software industry 30% of the workforce is female.
 These high numbers are also due to the fact that 81% of the urban female workforce is employed in the informal sector.
-Studies have shown that higher education levels lead to higher income for urban-dwelling women.

 In rural India in the agriculture and allied industrial sectors, women account for as much as 89.5% of the labour force.
 In overall farm production, women's average contribution is estimated at 55% to 66% of the total labour.
 According to a 1991 World Bank report, women accounted for 94% of total employment in dairy production in India.

 Women constitute 51% of the total employed in forest-based small-scale enterprises.

 India is ahead of the world average on women in senior management.